codeface-io/SwiftObserver/README.md

 ## Message Buffering

-A `BufferedObservable` is an `Observable` that also has a property `latestMessage: Message` which typically returns the last sent message or one that indicates that nothing has changed.
-A `BufferedObservable` has a `func send()` that takes no argument and sends `latestMessage`.
+A `BufferedObservable` is an `Observable` that also has a property `latestMessage: Message` which typically returns the last sent message or one that indicates that nothing has changed. `BufferedObservable` has a `func send()` that takes no argument and sends `latestMessage`.

-Only `BufferedObservable`s may be part of combined observations like this:
+Only `BufferedObservable`s can be part of combined observations like this:

 ```swift
 observer.observe(observable1, observable2) { message1, message2 in